-The Company's cash reserves, including the cash received in connection with the Private Placement, will not be sufficient for the Company to fully fund its existing L-DOS47 clinical trial and the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
-Although the Company has taken various cost cutting measures and cost-deferral initiatives and will continue to do so where possible, such cost cutting measures and cost-deferral initiatives will be limited and will not obviate the need for additional financing and there can be no assurance that additional financing can be obtained in a timely manner or at all
+The Company's cash reserves will not be sufficient for the Company to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland and the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
+Although the Company has taken various cost cutting measures and cost-deferral initiatives and will continue to do so where possible, such cost cutting measures and cost-deferral initiatives will be limited and will not obviate the need for additional financing and there can be no assurance that additional financing can be obtained in a timely manner or at all.